 On Sunday night, word came out of a test on a flight from Doha that arrived early Saturday morning.
 That one was confirmed very late on Sunday night by Tennis Australia.

-And in each case, according to our information, it has not been a player who came up positive.
+And in each case so far, according to our information, it has not been a player who came up positive.

 But it is the players who are most affected.